 The National Map Small-Scale Collection

-The National Map is now offering a collection of small-scale datasets that can be downloaded for free.
-Although the 1997-2014 Edition of the National Atlas of the United States was retired in September 2014, The National Map recognizes the importance of continuing to make a collection of the small-scale datasets, originally developed for the National Atlas, available to users.
+The 1997-2014 Edition of the National Atlas of the United States was retired in September 2014.
+However, The National Map (TNM) recognizes the importance of continuing to make a collection of the small-scale datasets, originally developed for the National Atlas, available to users.

 Small-scale maps have an advantage over large-scale maps when there is a need to show a large area in a single view.
 This makes small-scale maps an ideal solution for scientists, decision-makers, and planners needing to provide a geographical context for the research projects.
 Generally, certain geographical and feature details found in large-scale maps are limited or omitted in small-scale maps.
 The choice of small-scale maps always comes down to the intended use of the final map.